abreen/e22-labs/lab1/README.md

 4. go to 1

-We can build all the features of `TodoApp` with confidence that our code is free of bugs, without writing any code that interacts with a user & wasting time interacting with it manually.
+We can build all the features of `TodoApp` with confidence that our code is free of bugs, without needing a `main()` method and without tedious manual testing.

-See `CmdLine.java.md` for an example program offering a command-line interface to the to-do list.
-Use `gradle run-solution` to run this example.